Delaware Sports Betting Laws

 Are Online Sportsbooks Safe To Use For Delaware Residents?

 Yes, online sportsbooks are absolutely safe to use for all Delaware residents.
-However, though Internet-based wagering is nominally legal in DE, the state lottery has not rolled out such a service to date.
+But, there are currently no state-licensed online sportsbooks in the state just yet.
 As such, you must use offshore sports betting sites in order to wager online in Delaware.
-Fortunately, these offer all the games and odds you expect, and in many cases, they’re even better than the physical betting experience available at DE brick-and-mortar locations.
+Fortunately, these offer all the games and odds you expect, and in many cases, they’re even better than the physical betting experience available at Delaware brick-and-mortar locations.
+If you want the best sports betting experience in the state, we highly recommend you check out an online offshore sportsbook.

 Has Anyone Ever Been Arrested For Betting On Sports In Delaware?

 Nobody has ever been arrested just for betting on sports over the Internet in Delaware.
-In fact, the major offshore legal betting sites serving DE customers have each been in business for going on 30 years, and there is no record of a single patron ever having to deal with even the slightest legal hiccup.
-The only way you can get in trouble for sports betting in Delaware is if you’re actually running a bookmaking service without a state license.
+In fact, the major offshore legal betting sites serving Delaware customers have each been in business for going on well over a decade now, and there is no record of a single patron ever having to deal with even the slightest legal hiccup.
+The only way you can get in trouble for sports betting in Delaware is if you’re actually running a bookmaking service without a state license or you are using a bookie to make your sports bets.
+The only legal methods to bet on sports in Delaware are the retail locations we mentioned above or using an offshore sportsbook.

 What Should I Do If My Bank Doesn’t Process My Credit Or Debit Deposit?